mathislindner/log-summary/docs/presentation_shorter.md

 ---
 # Problems at hand

-- Supervising logs is tedious
+- Supervising system logs can be tedious
 	- Even with good filters
 	- Similar messages but not exactly the same
-	- Same messages but on different hosts
+	- Similar messages but on different hosts
 - Cannot store logs forever
-	- Adding an entry to the logbook can help
+	- Adding an entry to the logbook instead of storing all the logs.

 ---
 # Log Reduction